andretms/Scratch/README.md

 ## Samples and Documentation

-We provide a full suite of [documentation](https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-developers-guide) and [sample applications](https://github.com/Azure-Samples) to help you get started with the Azure Identity system.
-We also provide docs for authentication flows such as OAuth2, OpenID Connect, Graph API, and other awesome features.
+We provide [documentation](https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-developers-guide) and [sample applications](https://github.com/Azure-Samples) to help you get started.
+We also provide docs for authentication flows, accessing the Microsoft Graph, and other awesome features.

 ## Community Help and Support

-We leverage [Stack Overflow](http://stackoverflow.com/questions/tagged/msal) with the community to provide support.
+We use [Stack Overflow](http://stackoverflow.com/questions/tagged/msal) with the community to provide support.
 We highly recommend you ask your questions on Stack Overflow first and browse existing issues to see if someone has asked your question before.

 If you find and bug or have a feature request, please raise the issue on GitHub Issues for this repo.